conduitio-labs/conduit-connector-box/README.md

       - id: example
         plugin: "box"
         settings:
-          # GlobalConfigParam is named global_config_param_name and needs to be
+          # Token is used to authenticate API access.
-          # provided by the user.
           # Type: string
           # Required: yes
-          global_config_param_name: ""
+          token: ""
-          # DestinationConfigParam must be either yes or no (defaults to yes).
+          # ID of the Box directory to read/write files.
+Default is 0 for root
+          # directory.
           # Type: string
           # Required: no
-          destinationConfigParam: "yes"
+          parentID: "0"
           # Maximum delay before an incomplete batch is written to the
           # destination.
           # Type: duration